-There are three types of ISA available in the UK – junior ISAs, lifetime ISAs, and traditional ISAs – and your annual ISA allowance varies depending on where you decide to save your money.
+There are 3 types of ISA available in the UK: Junior ISAs, Lifetime ISAs, and traditional ISAs, and your annual ISA allowance varies depending on where you decide to save your money.

-Your ISA allowance or limit for 2018-2019 is £20,000, which you can split between one cash ISA, one stocks and shares ISA, an innovative finance ISA, or a lifetime ISA.
+The current ISA allowance (also known as the ISA limit) for 2020/2021 is £20,000.
+This allowance can be split between one cash ISA, one stocks and shares ISA, an innovative finance ISA, or a lifetime ISA.

-UK residents under 18 years old have an ISA allowance of £4,260 which they can pay into junior ISAs.
-Therefore, children aged over 16 but under 18 have a combined allowance of £24,260 – £20,000 for traditional ISAs and £4,260 for junior ISAs.
+UK residents under 18 years old have an ISA limit of £9,000 which they can pay into a Junior ISA.

-ISAs are popular because they let you save money and get tax-free interest.
-However, changes to the way standard savings (i.e. non-ISA savings) are taxed have undermined their value to some degree.
+However, changes to the way standard savings (i.e. non ISA savings) are taxed have undermined the value of Cash ISAs to some degree.

 Beginning in April 2016, basic (20%) and higher (40% or 41% in Scotland) rate taxpayers received a new personal savings allowance that applies to interest earned by your bank account deposits.

-Rates vary regularly, but for the most part, standard savings accounts (and increasingly current accounts) offer the best savings returns, so these should usually be maximised before using an ISA – unless you are particularly keen on a riskier stocks and shares ISA.
+Rates vary regularly, but for the most part, standard savings accounts (and increasingly current accounts) often offer the best savings returns, so it could be more lucrative to put your cash in the best paying savings account rather than a Cash ISA.